AIboy996/qrq/readme.md

 ## Installation

-1. Download the extension from Chrome Web Store (coming soon)
+1. Download the extension from [Chrome Web Store](https://chromewebstore.google.com/detail/jppbbelkldkclffonkjkhackhgblcplg?utm_source=item-share-cb)
 2. Or install manually:
    - Clone this repository
    - Open Chrome and go to `chrome://extensions/`